Direct air cargo flights

 Shippers and forwarders using air freight should use general guidance on business preparedness to ensure paperwork is completed correctly

-A proportion of air cargo is trucked from EU airports to the UK for export from Heathrow (approx 300 trucks per day).
+A proportion of air cargo is trucked from EU airports to the UK (approximately 300 trucks per day) for export from Heathrow.
 This is typically time sensitive, high-value cargo.
-In the event of 'no deal' there are likely to be delays at Dover/Folkstone to Calais; this could delay traffic and probably require such goods to be flown instead.
+In the event of a no deal, there are likely to be delays at Dover/Folkstone to Calais; this could delay traffic and will probably require these goods to be flown instead.

 Should I continue to use flight trucks to move goods in transit from EU airports to Heathrow?

-This will still be possible, however, if there are delays at the main Channel ports then this cargo could be delayed and miss departure time for re-export from Heathrow.
-It may be necessary to consider other modes (e.g., using air connections to other UK airports and then delivery to Heathrow).
+This will still be possible.
+However, if there are delays at the main Channel ports, this cargo could be delayed and miss its departure time for re-export from Heathrow.
+It may be necessary to consider other options (eg, use air connections to alternative UK airports and then deliver to Heathrow).

 Will my goods from the EU be delayed at UK airports?

 We are confident this will not be a major issue, provided the government take a relatively light-touch approach to customs compliance (which is what we expect).
-We are not expecting delays due to other types of border inspection, becuase the UK government has announced it will not immediately impose product checks (e.g., phyto-sanitary checks) on EU-origin goods entering the UK.
+We are not expecting delays due to other types of border inspection, as the UK government has announced it will not immediately impose product checks (eg, phytosanitary checks) on EU-origin goods entering the UK.

 Importers: please refer to your freight forwarder or check the airport for information on delays.